SaaS Strategy: Where are we TODAY, and which Pricing Model is Right for you NOW?

 Software As A Service SaaS

-Software as a Service (SaaS) solutions are now becoming common across all sectors replacing manually made service offerings.
+Software as a Service (SaaS) solutions are now common across all sectors replacing manually made service offerings.
 For many businesses replacing, upgrading and being able to compete within their sector requires companies to move to SaaS offerings.
 Either bespoke designed SaaS from scratch using in-house or outsourced technicians or tailored from white label sector providers.
 Offering a SaaS solution to a market is not just a shift change in what an organisation offers but a whole new way of thinking.
 Too often taking the product online is seen as a cost effective way to compete, or stay in the game as others do, or as a way of trading without barriers expanding the brands reach in an internet dominated world.

-SaaS though is more than just a move online, it requires a different way of thinking from traditional models.
+SaaS though is more than just simple a move online.
+It requires a different way of thinking from traditional models.
 The changing nature of customer engagement, moves from the physical meeting to the online engagement, that requires companies to think and act differently.
 The nature of the service also changes as it becomes totally arms length customer centric.
 Customers choose when and what they want to use of the service (for example over 2,700 UK people did their tax returns on Christmas day in 2019, with over 30,000 doing them over the Christmas holiday period in 2019), this requires companies to resource supporting users when they need it not when you are open.

 SaaS behaviours also require business to measure very different metrics to be successful, many of which are new to companies not used to SaaS solutions, but if you do not measure them SaaS will fail to deliver the results you expect.
 Here are some of the key areas for SaaS businesses to monitor and drive decision making from.

-SaaS Solutions Start with Minimum Product Viability (MPV)
+Successful SaaS Solutions Start with Minimum Product Viability (MPV)

 SaaS MPV metrics need to be clearer.
 If you take your service online is must do more than exist.
-Now I am not saying it needs to be perfect, over-polishing a SaaS solution is one of those other very dangerous assumptions we will come onto shortly, but simple migration is not a SaaS MPV.
+Now I am not saying it needs to be perfect, over-polishing a SaaS solution is one of those very dangerous assumptions we will come onto shortly, but simple migration of a product online is not a SaaS MPV.
 For Minimum Product Viability to be achieved a SaaS solution must actually compete within the market.
 It must win existing or new customers for it to achieve MPV status.
 Too often the model of lower cost looks good on paper, to the accountant, to the competitor analysis and trend analysis but without actually being able to win target segment customers.

 Built and they will come mentality often leads to the knee jerk reactions from companies to offer discounts to customers to gain traction.
 The downside of that is that the predicted margin gains aren't met and if you give it away, customers then do not value it so engagement is low, and the other major problem is that once the opening price is set to gain traction particularly form early adopters who usually are premium customers, it is difficult to recover that market price unless you have large marketing budgets to support the opening offer discount.